 Religious Freedom In India Takes 'Drastic Turn Downward,' U.S. Commission Says

-Religious freedom in India under the Hindu nationalist government of Prime Minister Narenda Modi has taken "a drastic turn downward," according to the U.S. government commission that monitors conditions around the world.
+Religious freedom in India under the Hindu nationalist government of Prime Minister Narendra Modi has taken "a drastic turn downward," according to the U.S. government commission that monitors conditions around the world.

 In its annual report, the congressionally mandated U.S. Commission on International Religious Freedom (USCIRF) says the Indian government's enactment last year of the Citizenship Amendment Act discriminated against Muslim migrants from Afghanistan, Bangladesh and Pakistan.